dataforseo/TypeScriptClient/docs/classes/DomainAnalyticsTechnologiesDomainsByTechnologyLiveRequestInfo.md

 > **`optional`** **groups**: `string`[]

-ids of the target technology groups required field if you don’t specify technologies or categories you can find the full list of technology group ids on this page
+ids of the target technology groups required field if you don’t specify technologies, technology_paths or categories you can find the full list of technology group ids on this page
 note: you can specify up to 10 technology groups in this array
 example: